JozefBucany/Warhammer-unit-fight-simulator/README.md

 **My first python project on boot.dev learning site.**
 This program takes 2 of my favorite armies to take the heck out of each other in a totally random environment. all rolls, all checks, are done by "random" module and no "averages" are considered here.

+For simplicity i am using 10th edition rules and for AoS armies 4th edition will be used.

 **Basics**